sebapersson/petab_sciml/docs/src/format.md

 ## Problem YAML File

-The PEtab problem YAML file follows the format of PEtab version 2, except that a mapping table is required (it is optional in the standard).
-It also includes an extension section to specify the neural network YAML files:
+The PEtab problem YAML file follows the format of PEtab version 2, except that a mapping table is now required (it is optional in the standard).
+It also includes an extension section for specifying neural network YAML files:

 ```yaml
 extensions: